SKHS-Games-2018/Playtest/index.md

 >Add a link to your game in the appropriate section below.
 After you add your link commit the change and push to GitHub.
 Then make a pull request so that your game becomes part of the master list.

+## Original Games

+  * [Spin: Bryan Gates](https://revo1utionn.github.io/GameSpin/index.html) --- Spin is a arcade based mobile game, were you play as an asteroid drifting in space trying to get the highest spin speed.

+  * [First game: Matthew Adams](https://adam1354.github.io/FirstGame/index.html) --- I took a game that I played called ever wing and decided to make my own version to it.

+  * [Iron Eagles: Jack Stencil]() --- This is a small version of what will be a larger game where the player controlls a spaceship and has to defend against increasing waves of enemies.

+## Variations

 <details>
   <summary markdown="span">
     Defender